kesupile/I18n-tracker/README.md

 ```

 ## Upcoming Features
-1. Version 1.1.0 will have support for German, French and Spanish (ironic, i know ;) )
-2. In version 1.2.0 i18n-tracker will automatically populate missing fields.
+1. In version 1.2.0 i18n-tracker will automatically populate missing fields.
-3. In version 1.3.0 i18n-tracker will be able to track additional props in translation files that are missing in the base file
+2. In version 1.3.0 i18n-tracker will be able to track additional props in translation files that are missing in the base file

 Feel free to request features for this or the [i18n-tracker-helper](https://github.com/kesupile/i18n-tracker-helper) module.
 Stay tuned!